Is dog pee killing your grass? Is your once lush, green backyard spotted with yellow or brown burn spots?

-Is your dog killing your grass?
-Is your once lush, green backyard spotted with yellow dead spots?
-We’ve been struggling with this for the last several years in our backyard.
-I’ve tried re-seeding but fails each year when I can’t keep the dogs off the new grass.
+We struggled with our dogs pee killing our grass for several years in our backyard.
+I’ve tried re-seeding several times but failed each year when I can’t keep the dogs off the new grass.

 Nitrogen happens to be one of the substances excreted when protein is broken down; the more protein your dog eats, the more nitrogen is released.

 The misconception that female dogs are more likely to cause the yellow spots is because female dogs usually pee in one spot, versus a male dog lifts his leg and sprays a large area, making the concentration less.